Zero-dimensional $\sigma$-homogeneous spaces: Hereditarily rigid spaces

 \section{Hereditarily rigid spaces}

-In this section, we introduce two strengthenings of the standard notion of rigidity that will appear naturally in the remainder of this article.
+Throughout this section, we will be working in $\ZFC$.
+We begin by introducing two strengthenings of the standard notion of rigidity that will appear naturally in the remainder of this article.
 Usually, given a topological property $\PP$, the hereditarily $\PP$ spaces are those whose all subspaces satisfy $\PP$.
 In the case $\PP=\text{rigidity}$, following this approach too strictly only leads to trivialities.
 However, as in the following definition, a small tweak is sufficient to yield two interesting properties.

 \begin{definition} A space $X$ is \emph{$\cccc$-hereditarily rigid} if $X$ is $\cccc$-crowded and every $\cccc$-crowded subspace of $X$ is rigid.
 A space $X$ is \emph{strongly $\cccc$-hereditarily rigid} if $X$ is $\cccc$-crowded and the only homeomorphisms between $\cccc$-crowded subspaces of $X$ are of the form $\id_S$ for some $\cccc$-crowded subspace $S$ of $X$. \end{definition}